5 Ways to Protect Your Home Against Over Voltage Protection

 To avoid this, familiarize yourself with the normal voltage range for your home.
 Most homes operate between 110-120 volts.
 If your readings consistently fall outside this range, it might be time to investigate further.
 Use the software tools that come with your monitoring devices.

-They often provide visual aids and alerts to help you interpret the data correctly.
+They often provide visual aids and alerts to help you accurately interpret the data.

 Delayed Response to Alerts